o-jasper/merkletree/readme.md

 ## TODO

-* Make a corresponding contract that
+* Make a corresponding contract that merely serves a verifying function given a root, leaf checksum and path.

+  + Then do the dropbox example.
+  + Possibly namereg example.